tytydraco/yessleep/out/My_disappearance.md

 But this kept happening.
 I would feel like I was getting watched and it would at me through the windows.
 For day I was terrified of looking outside even during the day.
 Each time the eyes would get closer. \*Bang Crunch\*

 Looks like that thing finally broke through the door.
 If you find this, run and hide.
 That thing might still be here.
-And if it is \*sounds of screeching and loud footsteps\* you‘re next. \*A loud demonic shriek and then the audio cuts out.
+And if it is \*sounds of screeching and loud footsteps\* you‘re next. \*A loud demonic shriek and then the audio cuts out\*